gbs4ever/gbs4ever.github.io/_posts/2019-08-22-fetch_from_a_server.markdown

 ---
 layout: post
-title:      "Fetch from a Server"
+title:      "Fetching from a Server"
 date:       2019-08-22 18:57:57 -0400
 permalink:  fetch_from_a_server
 ---

-There is always a question among devs when the are building a new web app.
-Were should we fetch our data.If we are calling an external API do we pull data on the backend or front-end.To explain it a little deeper imagine if this is our code.
+There is a common question among devolpers when the are building a new web app.
+Where should we fetch our data from ?
+If we are calling an external API do we pull data on the backend or front-end.To explain it a little deeper imagine if this is our code.

 ```javascript
 $(".review").on("click", function (event) {